rehmaund/Project-Demos/README.md

 Videos of project demos

-Improving on MBTA's The RIDE: An Algorithm to Increase Reliability and Reduce Costs
+### Improving on MBTA's The RIDE: An Algorithm to Increase Reliability and Reduce Costs (Python)

+- Implementation of ride-sharing algorithm to improve efficiency by reducing the number of drivers needed
+- Uses newtwork graph (shortest paths) and greedy approach
+- Includes proof of NP-completeness when expanded to more than two riders at once

 https://www.youtube.com/watch?v=sL70PW78wlg&t=8s